Although no one really knows when soap was discovered, there are various legends surrounding its beginning.

 According to Roman legend, soap was named after Mount Sapo, an ancient site of animal sacrifices.
 After an animal sacrifice, rain would wash animal fat and ash, that collected under the ceremonial altars, down to the banks of the Tiber River.

 Women washing clothes in the river noticed that if they washed their clothes in certain parts of the river after a heavy rain their clothes were much cleaner.
 Thus the emergence of the first soap – or at least the first use of soap.
+Although this explanation seems possible, evidence of the legendary Mt.
+Sapo has never been found.

 Moses gave the Israelites detailed laws governing personal cleanliness.
 Biblical accounts suggest that the Israelites knew that mixing ashes and oil produced a kind of gel that could be used on hair.
 Soap is mentioned twice in the Bible, but it is generally agreed that the Hebrew word “borith,” which has been translated as soap, is a generic term for any cleansing agent made from wood or vegetable ashes.